BillMcPhil/ImageProcessor/README.md

 >
 > Compressing an image.

-Examples of each are provided in the files.
+Examples of each are provided in the files. tree.png is the original image file, and the other images are labeled according to the operations performed

+merged.png merged the original tree image with inverted.png